 The accounting standard setters and other regulatory bodies periodically change the financial accounting and reporting standards that govern the preparation of the Issuer's consolidated financial statements.
-For example, IFRS 9 was adopted as of January 1, 2018, establishing a new impairment model of expected loss and make changes to the classification and measurement requirements for financial assets and liabilities.
-In addition, the Issuer adopted IFRS 16 as of January 1, 2019, requiring new standards for recognition, measurement, presentation and disclosure of leases.
-This led to approximately Ch\$154,284 million of assets for the right of use and lease liabilities for the same amount as of the date of adoption of IFRS 16.
-Changes made to accounting standards can materially impact how the Issuer records and reports its financial condition and results of operations.
+These changes can materially impact how the Issuer records and reports its financial condition and results of operations.
 In some cases, the Issuer could be required to apply a new or revised standard retroactively, resulting in the restatement of prior period financial statements.
-For further information about developments in financial accounting and reporting standards, see Note 1 to the Issuer's Audited Consolidated Financial Statements.